What this does

 In Cloud Shell (or any terminal with This is a dedicated topic that will hold log entries en route to Searchable.
 Keeping it separate from any other logging pipeline you have makes troubleshooting and removal trivial.

-gcloud authenticated to the target project):Create the Log Sink
+gcloud authenticated to the target project):Deploy the Cloud Run relay

 Route HTTPS Load Balancer and Cloud CDN logs into the topic:GCP prints a service-account email after this command — grant it

 roles/pubsub.publisher on your project.
-The exact gcloud command is shown in the output of the previous step; alternatively in the Console you’ll see a yellow banner asking you to authorize the sink.Verifying the connection
+The exact gcloud command is shown in the output; alternatively in the Console you’ll see a yellow banner asking you to authorize the sink.Verifying the connection

-In Searchable:- Go to Agent Analytics → Setup
+In Searchable:- Go to LLM Analytics → Setup

 - Look at the Google Cloud Platform card status